Book Review for “The Children’s Crusade” by Anne Packer.

 If this vagueness is the whole point of this book, then I must be missing something.
 If there was an epiphany here then I missed it, because despite the lovely prose and interesting characters, the story seems so… bland, and leaves us feeling more puzzled than caring.
 Because of this, although I’m sure many will disagree with me, I can’t give it more than three out of five stars.

-“The Children’s Crusade” by Anne Packer, released April 7, 2015 by Scribner, is available from Amazon, Barnes & Noble, Walmart (Kobo) US eBooks and audiobooks, the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy), or from an IndieBound store near you.
+“The Children’s Crusade” by Anne Packer, released April 7, 2015 by Scribner, is available (via these affiliate links) from Amazon, Barnes & Noble, Walmart (Kobo) US eBooks and audiobooks, the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy), or from an IndieBound store near you.
 I would like to thank the publishers for sending me an ARC of this book via NetGalley.